 The payload type 96 indicates that the payload type is locally defined for the duration of this session, and the following line indicates that payload type 96 is bound to the encoding "G726-32" with a clock rate of 8000 samples/sec.

-Codecs defined in this specification MUST be encoded with the following string names in the rtpmap parameter:
+Codecs defined in this specification MUST be encoded with the string names as shown in Table 4 in the rtpmap parameter:

-Table 3.
-Codec RTP Map Parameters
+Table 3 - Deprecated.